Postural Orthostatic Tachycardia Syndrome (POTS)

 - Anxiety for attacks.
 Going anywhere can cause anxiety.
 You probably battle a justified and logical anxiety, and constantly plan the worst case.
 Trying to be safe is a struggle.
 Do I have enough water?
 Do I have all my emergency meds?
 Where’s the closest ER/Urgent Care?
 Where are the bathrooms?
 Will I be safe if I need to lay down and be ill?
 These are not the questions of a hypochondriac.
 Knowing these things makes you safer.
 Attacks happen and can’t be reliably prevented at all times.
 They come on quickly, with little to no time to get out of a store or social situation.
 You can reduce your exposure to triggers, but many times there won’t be an obvious trigger or any observable reason.
 Each POTSie has their own specific version of an attack and can vary in severity even for the same person.
 We all have them.
 The unpredictability of them amplifies their awfulness.

 - Losing or downgrading your career.
 Working a full-time job can be hard, if not impossible.
 You may have to reduce your work schedule and lose career advancement, if not let go of your career entirely.
 And if you’re lucky enough to keep your career, you’ll probably be working MUCH harder than those healthy counterparts around you.
 I had to leave my full-time job as a professional mechanical engineer, creating a huge loss of financial independence and identity.
-Unfortunately low-stress and/or part-time engineering jobs are hard to find.
+Thankfully I can manage part-time work from home.
 Though the severity of the condition varies person-to-person, about 25% of POTS patients are officially disabled and unable to work.
 How would you be able to work if you had massive brain fog, fatigue, persistent nausea and difficulty sitting up?
 Healthy people having a taste of this would call in for a sick day and get to the hospital.
 This is how many POTS patients feel every day of their lives.

 THE GOOD NEWS!